Goodman-lab/IR.Cai/README.md

 in the paper.
 All of the necessary files are contained in the [Apollo repository](https://doi.org/10.17863/CAM.110235).
 This folder contains its own README detailing how to reproduce the IR.Cai scores from the paper in conjunction with the IR.Cai script.
+Using the data from this repository, the IR.Cai scores from the paper can be obtained in roughly 10 minutes.

 Scripts to reproduce the SCC plots from the paper are also available [on GitHub](https://github.com/Goodman-lab/SCC).